wp-plugins/amazon-master/readme.txt

 The advanced version includes our shortcode framework, An easy fast way to add Amazon Deals inside any wordpress page or post.
 This is a professional TechGasp plugin for wordpress, fast page load times and good Google SEO ready!

+How about a full Amazon aStore integrated into wordpress? yes, Amazon Master also covers full Amazon aStores.
+Check online Demo.

 Main features: Automatic Income for Wordpress - Uses Amazon API - API ad sizes - API deal discounts - Minimal code, fast load times, error free, no conflicts - Shortcode framework v2 to publish ads inside pages and posts - Easy to use, documentation available

 **automatic income for wordpress...**